alexleboucher/docker-express-postgres-boilerplate/README.md

 ### • Docker

 - Run `yarn docker:up` to start the containers defined in `docker-compose.yml`.
 It automatically opens a shell in the `api` container.
-In this shell, you can run other scrips like `yarn dev` or run TypeORM migrations, etc.
+In this shell, you can run other scrips like `yarn dev`.
 - Run `docker:down` to stop the running containers.
-- Run `docker:shell` to open a shell in `api` container
+- Run `docker:shell` to open a shell in `api` container.
 - Run `docker:build` to build an image of your API.

 ### • Install